All Episodes

 Okay, so when you ask these questions, where's the beef?

-They look at everybody in Washington as part of the guilty, whether Republicans or Democrats or not.
+They look at everybody in Washington as part of the guilty, whether they're Republicans or Democrats or not.

-They don't see they see Ted Cruz versus Hillary Clinton as no different than Marco Rubio versus Hillary Clinton or Mitt Romney versus Hillary Clinton, because if that's the case, then I guess we could agree that low information voters don't just exist on the left.
+They don't see, they see Ted Cruz versus Hillary Clinton as no different than Marco Rubio versus Hillary Clinton or Mitt Romney versus Hillary Clinton, because if that's the case, then I guess we could agree that low-information voters don't just exist on the left.

 Because anybody who's going to lump Cruz in with those other people are not paying attention.

-You and I both know that Cruz is a bigger outsider than even Trump.
+But the reason that can happen, you and I both know that Cruz is a bigger outsider than even Trump.

 We know that for all that Trump has talked about, Cruz is done.